edimaudo/Tralo/README.md

 # Tralo | Loan Obligation Monitoring System

 ## Overview
-Tralo is a decision-support tool designed for credit risk and finance professionals to manage complex loan obligations.
-It bridges the gap between static facility agreements and operational compliance.
+Tralo is a montioring system for loan obligations.
+It bridges the gap between static loan agreements and operational compliance.

 ## App Design
 - **Risk Analysis:** Automated prioritization based on "Time-to-Default."